alainkaegi/pythonorama/data_structures/variables.md

        return p
    ```
 1. :star::star: If `alive` is a boolean variable, how can `alive == True` be replaced with a shorter expression?
+1. :star::star: If `alive` is a boolean variable, how can `alive == False` be replaced with a shorter expression?
 1. :star::star: Do `x = y` and `y = x` mean the same thing?
 1. :star::star: Is `3 = x` a legal statement?
 1. :star::star: How would you swap the values of two variables `x` and `y`?